 Snuffle Mats for dogs are great because you can hide treats in the rags of the mat and they have to sniff through the fabric to find them!

-- Dog Brain Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden in the snuffle mat.
-It helps to train your dog's smell, consume your dog's energy and lose weight.
-Keep your dog occupied and avoid your dog being bored and engaged in destructive behavior.
+- Dog Brain Puzzle Games Training Toys: It is a unique dog sniffing training mat that allows your dog to find treats or dry foods hidden Inside the snuggle mat.
+It can also be used as a Slow Feeder to help to train dog's sense of smell, consume dog's energy and lose weight in a healthy activity.
+Keep your dog occupied and avoid dog engaging in destructive behavior.

-- Dual-use Design: The feeding mat can be folded into a bowl.
+- Dual-use Design: The sniff mat can be shrunk into a bowl.
 Dogs will like it more than ordinary food bowls!
 Because it's really full of the green tufts so there's plenty of places to hide a big handful of food.
-You can put anything in it, combine it with treats for your dog to forage.
-Lay it flat on the ground as a sniffing exercise to forage the food hidden in it and perform some mental exercises and provide stimulation at the same time.
+You can put anything in the dog treat mat.
+Lay it flat on the ground as a sniffing exercise for puppy or large dog to forage the food.
+Effectively perform some mental exercises, relieve boredom and provide stimulation at the same time.

 Licky mats are a great way to get your dog ‘slow eating’ and distracted during stressful situations.
 You can smear your dogs favourite meat, mutt butter or even banana or yoghurt on the mat and left him lick it off.
 You can also freeze it to make it even longer lasting.

 - DOG GIFTS: Receive 2 Original LickiMats and 2 LickiMat Sprinkles